SatisfiedSushi/T.A.U.I-Train-And-Uber-Integration/README.md

 2. Input your starting location and destination
 3. Click the "Get Route" button
 4. Click the "Book Uber" button to book your Uber to the nearest train station
+5. Click the arrow button to move on to the next map and see your train route
-5. Click the "Book Uber" button to book your Uber from the destination train station to your final destination
+6. Click the arrow button again to move on to the final map and see your Uber route from the destination train station to your final destination
-6. Enjoy your ride!
+7. Enjoy your ride!

 ### Common Errors